A flyby perspective

 Karl Grossman, author of “The Wrong Stuff: The US Space Program’s Nuclear Threat To Our Planet,” answered my question.
 He pointed to the U.S. Air Force report, “New World Vistas: Air and Space Power for The 2lst Century” where it stated “In the next two decades, new technologies will allow the fielding of space-based weapons of devastating effectiveness to be used to deliver energy and mass as force projection in tactical and strategic conflict.
 These advances will enable lasers with reasonable mass and cost to effect very many kills.”
 However, the report notes, “power limitations impose restrictions” on such weapons systems, making them “relatively unfeasible.
 A natural technology to enable high power is nuclear power in space.”

-In response to the insanity of a NASA-plutonium Earth-flyby, I asked Professor Grossman if he could help me find an activist-webmaster.
-Jo McIntire who had helped those protesting Cassini’s launch at Cape Canaveral was the perfect partner.
-By December 1997 we launched the Action Site to Stop Cassini Earth Flyby (NoFlyby).
-We had more than a year and a half to accomplish our mission, to stop and/or expose the dangerous Earth-flyby.
+In response to the insanity of a NASA-plutonium Earth-flyby, I asked author and Professor Karl Grossman if he could help me find an activist-webmaster.
+I was introduced to Jo McIntire who had helped those protesting Cassini’s launch at Cape Canaveral in 1997 was a person to work with.
+By December 1997 we launched the Action Site to Stop Cassini Earth Flyby web site.
+Our “Flyby: campaign had more than a year and a half to accomplish our mission, to stop or at least expose the dangerous Earth-flyby.

-Following the flyby in 1999, Michael Muller graciously helped me set up FlybyNews.com where I could operate it independently for news in the post Cassini flyby era.
-In the last ten years FN has covered US election fraud, global warming, uranium munitions, low frequency active sonar (harming whales and dolphins), new energy technologies in development (and being delayed), Middle East information and peace initiatives, human rights violations such as in the case of Leonard Peltier, Lori Berenson, Mumia Abu-Jamal, and others.
+Just after the flyby in 1999, Michael Muller graciously helped me set up FlybyNews.com where I could operate it independently for news in the post Cassini flyby era.
+In the last ten years Flyby News (FN) has covered US election fraud, global warming, uranium munitions, low frequency active sonar (harming whales and dolphins), new energy technologies in development, Middle East information and peace initiatives, human rights violations such as in the case of Leonard Peltier, Lori Berenson, Mumia Abu-Jamal, and others.
 However the initial crucial campaign was to maintain the authority of the 1972 Anti-Ballistic Missile Treaty to stop the arms race from entering outer space.

-The Neoconservative think-tank group, “The Project for a New American Century,” planned for such an event like 9/11.
-In its document, “Rebuilding America’s Defenses,” it stated that “Further, the process of transformation, even if it brings revolutionary change, is likely to be a long one, absent some catastrophic and catalyzing event–like a new Pearl Harbor.”
+The Neoconservative think-tank group, “The Project for a New American Century,” planned or were hoping for such an event like what had happened on September 11, 2001; in their document, “Rebuilding America’s Defenses,” it states: “Further, the process of transformation, even if it brings revolutionary change, is likely to be a long one, absent some catastrophic and catalyzing event–like a new Pearl Harbor.”

 On November 11, 2001 at the United Nations, George Bush, Jr. said almost threateningly, “Let us never tolerate outrageous conspiracy theories concerning the attacks of September the 11th; malicious lies that attempt to shift the blame away from the terrorists, themselves, away from the guilty.”
 Could George Orwell have said it better, “War Is Peace?”
-One lie led to another, and WMDs became the big one to justify an attack on Iraq.
+One lie led to another, and weapons of mass destruction, WMDs became the big one to justify a world destabilizing attack on Iraq.

 With so many dire issues, uniting a justice and peace movement is no easy task.
 The mind-control impact of 9/11 is more than many peace activists can handle.
 The consequences of such a cover-up is simply frightening for most anyone.
 Yet, integrity, freedom, truth, science, and civilization hang in the balance.